Some Secrets Shared

 Shamir Secret Sharing

-Using lines as in our example above works great for any scheme where \(t=2\) meaning that any two participants can learn the secret, but what if you wanted to do something similar to construct a scheme where \(t=3\) participants must collaborate to recover the secret?
+Using lines, as in our example above, works great for any scheme where \(t=2\) meaning that any two participants can compute the secret, but what if you wanted to do something similar to construct a scheme where \(t=3\) participants must collaborate to recover the secret?
 As it turns out, there is a curve that is uniquely determined by any three of its points: a parabola!
-More generally, for any number \(t\), a degree \((t-1)\) polynomial is a curve which is uniquely determined by any $t$ of its points.
+(Circles and planes also work, but they don’t generalize as well).
+More generally, for any number \(t\), a degree \((t-1)\) polynomial is a curve which is uniquely determined by any \(t\) of its points.
 We justify this claim below.
 Furthermore, knowledge of any \(t-1\) points yields no information about any other points on the curve assuming that the curve was generated randomly.

 In other words, if we want to do a \(t\)-of-\(n\) secret sharing of \(s\), we choose random values \(a_1, a_2,\ldots, a_{t-1}\) and use these to define a polynomial